Mesothelioma and Veterans

 U.S. Coast Guard

-The U.S. Coast Guard used asbestos to build its ships and keep them fireproof.
-U.S. Coast Guard veterans who worked in boiler rooms, engine rooms, and other areas aboard military ships faced long-term exposure to asbestos.
+The U.S. Coast Guard used asbestos to keep its ships and bases fireproof.
+U.S. Coast Guard veterans who worked in boiler rooms, engine rooms, and other areas of military ships faced long-term exposure.

 U.S. Marine Corps

-Marines spent significant time in military buildings constructed with asbestos-containing materials.
-Further, U.S. Marine Corps veterans who served aboard Navy ships or worked in shipyards may have been exposed to high levels of asbestos.
+U.S. Marine Corps veterans who served aboard military ships, worked in shipyards, or serviced planes or vehicles may have been exposed to high levels of asbestos.

 • Aircraft and vehicle mechanics